canonical-web-and-design/practices/design/vanilla-design-specs.md

 ---
 title: Vanilla patterns design specs
+description: When to include when writing a design spec for a Vanilla pattern
 ---

 This document describes what to include when writing a Vanilla pattern design spec.